-Description: As the Marketing Strategy Intern for Elixr Productions, one of my responsibilities is to create and edit content for its website.
+Description: As the Marketing Strategy Intern for Elixr Productions, one of my responsibilities was to create and edit content for its website.
 This includes original features, editorials, videos and photos.
-The content that I am most proud of is a feature of a Portland hip-hop collective, the Soar Losers.
+The content that I am most proud of is a feature of a Portland hip-hop collective the Soar Losers.
 I interviewed two members of the collective through personal connections in order to gain an inside view to how the artists are on their way to fame.
+The story received 80 likes on Instagram and 18 likes on Facebook.

 “Soar Losers formed from a group of friends, all chasing a common goal, deciding to be united and help each other kick down the doors of this music industry,” explains Tre Redeau.